harelo12/hubspotapi/README.md

-Based on my analysis of the repository, I'll create a comprehensive README.md file for the HubSpot API client library.
-Here's the README.md content:

 # HubSpot API Client

 A simple and efficient C# client library for interacting with the HubSpot CRM API.
 This library provides easy-to-use methods for managing HubSpot contacts through the HubSpot CRM v3 API.